edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-out-of-process.md

 }
 ```

 You can configure the `Startup` class as you wish.
-For isntance you could even use controllers if that's what you prefer.
+For instance you could even use controllers if that's what you prefer.
 In essence you can make the `HttpMockServer` behave just like a *real* `asp.net` application.

-For an example of a mock `Startup` using controllers see [the demos](#how-to-run-the-demo).

 After you have a mock `Startup` class configure the `HttpMockServer` as follows: